Bongo District

-Bongo District is one of the fifteen districts in Upper East Region, Ghana.
-Originally created as an ordinary district assembly in 1988; which was established by Legislative Instrument (L.I.)
+Bongo District is one of the fifteen districts in the Upper East Region, Ghana.
+Originally created as an ordinary district assembly in 1988, which was established by Legislative Instrument (L.I.)
 1446.
-The municipality is located in the central part of Upper East Region and has Bongo as its capital town.
+The district is situated in the central part of the Upper East Region and has Bongo as its capital town.

 Geography and climate

 Geography

 Bongo District is near the town of Bolgatanga, the Upper East Region's capital.
-It shares borders with Kassena-Nankana District in the west and the Bolgatanga Municipal District in the south.
+It shares borders with Kassena-Nankana District in the west, the Bolgatanga Municipal District in the south, the Nabdam District to the east and Burkina Faso to the north.
 The total area is 459 square kilometers.

 Climate

 The area is generally flat with occasional outcrops of rocks at an elevation of 200 m.
 The landscape has little vegetation.
 The landscape borders on the Sudan Savannah Zone although technically in the Guinea Savannah Zone.
 The area is in danger of desertification.
 There is an average of 70 rain days a year, with an annual rainfall of 600–1,400 mm.